 Hyperconverged term is taken from “Converge” which means to combine something.
-In Hyperconverged Infrastructure (HCI), we take multiple server nodes and using a common software-based storage solution virtually combined the local hard drives installed in different servers as a pool of storage, and as a result, it eliminates the need of a dedicated storage array hardware.
+In Hyperconverged Infrastructure (HCI), we take multiple server nodes and using a common software-based storage solution virtually combines the local hard drives installed in different servers as a pool of storage, and as a result, it eliminates the need of a dedicated storage array hardware.

 Benefits of Hyperconverged Infrastructure: